 In this Tommy Fleetwood WITB article, we’ll take a look at the golfer’s clubs and we’ll also give you some insight into how you can use the clubs to advance your own game.

-What’s in Tommy Fleetwood’s Bag?
+What’s In Tommy Fleetwood’s Bag?

-TaylorMade SIM MAX 2 Driver
+TaylorMade SIM2 MAX Driver

 Best Distance Driver for Low Handicappers